ioos/Cloud-Sandbox/README.md

     ├── terraform
     └── README.md

-### Workflows

-How to setup the workflows:

-1. Setup the machine configuration files for the forecast and/or post processing.
+### Setup the machine configuration files for the forecast and/or post processing

-See: workflow_main.py - This is the main entry point.

-There are two configuration files that need to be specified.
-These should be changed for your particular cloud configuration.
+Update the configuration files to match your particular cloud configuration.
 These correspond to the machine configuration used for the forecast and post processing flows.

-Examples:

-fcstconf = f'{curdir}/../configs/cbofs.config'

-postconf = f'{curdir}/../configs/post.config'
+`/home/centos/Cloud-Sandbox/cloudflow/cluster/configs/cbofs.config`

+`/home/centos/Cloud-Sandbox/cloudflow/cluster/configs/post.config`

-2. Setup the job configuration files.
+### Setup the job configuration files

 These are provided as command line arguments to workflow_main.py or a copy of it.

-For examples:

-See:

- jobs/cbofs.00z.fcst (forecast)

- and

- jobs/cbofs.00z.plots (plots)
+`/home/centos/Cloud-Sandbox/cloudflow/job/jobs/cbofs.00z.fcst (forecast)`

+`/home/centos/Cloud-Sandbox/cloudflow/job/jobs/cbofs.00z.plots (plots)`

+### Run the Job

+The main entry point is: `/home/centos/Cloud-Sandbox/cloudflow/workflows/workflow_main.py`

 To submit the job(s) (and to optionally log to an output file and run as a background process):

-./workflow_main.py jobs/yourjob1 [jobs/yourjob2] 2>&1 someoutfile &
+`./workflow_main.py jobs/yourjob1 [jobs/yourjob2] 2>&1 someoutfile &`

-Note: job2 will only run if job1 finishes without error.
+Note: *job2 will only run if job1 finishes without error.*

-If using the cloud, cloud resources will be provisioned for you, based on the configuration files specified in step 1.
+Cloud resources will be provisioned for you based on the configuration files specified in step 1.
 The cloud resources will be automatically terminated when each flow ends, whether successfully or not.

-To customize the flows see: flows.py
+- To customize the flows see `flows.py`
-To add any additional tasks, see: workflow_tasks.py
+- To add any additional tasks, see `workflow_tasks.py`

-To add additional Job functionality or define new Job types:
-  See the classes in the ./job folder.
+- To add additional Job functionality or define new Job types, see the classes in the `./job folder`.

-To add additional Cluster functionality or define new Cluster implementations:
-  See the classes in the ./cluster folder.
+- To add additional Cluster functionality or define new Cluster implementations, see the classes in the `./cluster folder`.

-See the ./plotting folder for plotting jobs.
+- See the `./plotting folder` for plotting jobs.

 ```
 Example: configs/cbofs.config